 - To ensure that consumers can still buy products online and have enough information at the point of purchase the restrictions on HFSS advertising do not apply to transactional content.
 However, adverts with a “click now to buy” button or “swipe up to buy” function will not be allowed.

-The provisions dealing with the advertising restrictions will come into force in July 2022 and were originally set to apply from 1 January 2023.
-However the Secretary of State has the power to defer the start date and the restrictions are currently set to come into force on 1 January 2024.
+The provisions dealing with the advertising restrictions will come into force in July 2022 but will not apply until 1 January 2023.
+The Secretary of State may, however, defer the January 2023 start date.

 Working on the assumption that the start date of the new advertising controls will not be delayed, six months isn’t a long time for businesses to rethink their advertising campaigns for HFSS products.
 Food businesses need to act now.